siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Define a function to create the node, passing the packet processing method to the `OneToOneNode` constructor:
+Define a function to create the node and set up packet processing using the `OneToOneNode` constructor:

 ```go
 func NewTextNode(contents string) *TextNode {